New challenges arise for cabling complexity, serviceability, and rack power

 - The lifespan and reliability of optical modules is historically unimpressive, which means data center operators are constantly having to track down, diagnose, and replace failed modules.

-- Active copper cables can likewise be used to do rate conversion and achieve a much thinner diameter cable compared to passive DACs.
+- General-purpose active electrical cables (AECs) can be used to perform rate conversion and achieve a much thinner diameter cable compared to passive DACs.
+However, they lack the advanced cable and fleet management features essential to support managed hyperscale data center infrastructure.

-While heterogenous computing trends have led to the cramming of more processing power and bandwidth into servers and other end-node boxes, these same trends have resulted in an explosion in “east-west” traffic: data moving between servers, GPU trays, storage, and other end-node systems in the network.
+While heterogeneous computing trends have led to the cramming of more processing power and bandwidth into servers and other end-node boxes, these same trends have resulted in an explosion in "east-west" traffic: data moving between servers, GPU trays, storage, and other end-node systems in the network.
 Luckily, 100 Gbps/lane technology will help carry this increased bandwidth; but with it comes new interconnect challenges and bottlenecks in switch-to-switch and switch-to-server connectivity.
-Removing these bottlenecks will be key to ushering in a new age for intelligent networks.
+Smart Electrical Cables with Taurus Smart Cable Modules help remove these bottlenecks and offer built-in advanced cable and fleet management capabilities critical to ensuring high reliability and system up-time.
+Additionally, as a Smart Cable Module, Taurus can be designed into any cable OEM's higher bandwidth copper Ethernet cable solution, which support a flexible supply chain of "active" plus "smart" cables for hyperscalers that will be key to supporting a new age for intelligent networks.